Ozhanbirgul/Ozhanbirgul/README.md

-👋 Hi!
-I'm [@Özhanbirgül], a frontend developer.
+- 👋   Hi!
+I'm Birgül ÖZHAN, a frontend developer.

-- 👀 I'm a strong and innovative person, but I'm always looking for ways to improve and learn.

-- 🌱 In my projects on GitHub, I always strive to reflect these qualities.

-- 💞️ I hope we can create great things together.
+- 👀  I love to conduct research and am committed to constant self-improvement.

+- 🌱  I'm open to innovation and eagerly embrace emerging technologies.I aim to create unique designs and enhance the user experience.

+- 💞️  My confidence in myself is unwavering, and I find myself in every project.Each project is a learning experience, fueling my journey of self-improvement.

+- ✨ I enjoy collaborating and am always ready to contribute to new projects.
+Crafting creative solutions and overcoming challenges excite me.

+  ## Technologies I Use

+Here are the core technologies I frequently work with in my projects:

+- HTML
+- CSS
+- SCSS
+- Bootstrap
+- JavaScript

+I continue to work with these technologies and enjoy using them to enhance and develop my projects.

 <!---